-The Equity Shares offered through the Red Herring Prospectus and this Prospectus are proposed to be listed on the Stock Exchanges.
+The Equity Shares offered through this Red Herring Prospectus are proposed to be listed on the Stock Exchanges.
 Our Company has received 'in-principle' approvals from BSE and NSE for the listing of the Equity Shares pursuant to letters dated March 31, 2021 and May 11, 2021, respectively.
 For the purposes of the Offer, the Designated Stock Exchange shall be BSE.
-A signed copy of the Red Herring Prospectus has been and this Prospectus shall be delivered to the RoC for filing in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
-For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus until the Bid/ Offer Closing Date, see "Material Contracts and Documents for Inspection" beginning on page 297.
-REGISTRAR TO THE OFFER
+A signed copy of the Red Herring Prospectus and the Prospectus shall be delivered to the Roc for filing in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
+For details of the material contracts and documents available for inspection from the date of this Red Herring Prospectus until the Bid Offer Closing Date, see "Material Contracts and Documents for Inspection" beginning on page 297.